DanielBMarkham/Info-Ops/manuscript/chapter13.md

 Finally we get to something that sounds different.
 The music changes around a bit.
 But wait!
 What he actually did was take the initial tones that started out, stretch out the timing, and make something that's kind of the same, only a little different.
 To us it sounds like a new tune, but if we stop and really listen, we realize it's just the other tune folded around a bit.

-That goes on for a while, then there a new tune.[^13-8b]
+That goes on for a while, then there is a new tune.[^13-8b]

 [^13-8b]: I am butchering any kind of understanding of music and the symphony.
 I apologize.
 It's very difficult to convey these ideas to a non-musical audience, especially in printed form.
 If I had started using more technical (and correct) terms, it wouldn't work.
 So please, music friends, put down you conducting batons and relax a bit.